 Belize is one of the smallest, least populated, and newest countries in the Central America and the western hemisphere.
 Belize’s upscale tourism offerings have grown significantly in the last decade.
 Its reputation as a laid-back, unassuming destination is apparent in Belize’s luxury market, which many consider to be in its own elegantly rustic class within the Caribbean and Central America.
 Resorts in Belize are small, with 70% of the approximately 550 licensed hotels having 10 rooms or less.
 Compared to the glitzier destinations, certain five-star service standards may be lower in Belize, where the unofficial motto is “Go Slow, Mon!”.
 Due largely to the small size of the market, international hotel chains are generally unheard of in Belize, with the exception being the Best Western and the Radisson.
 Most Belizean hotels are independently owned and managed, resulting in each property being an expression of the owner’s dreams and visions.
 Belize is an active destination, and guests at even the most luxurious resorts invariably visit the barrier reef, explore the Mayan ruins, and paddle and hike the protected areas.
 All these opportunities create a uniquely intimate experience.

-The United Nations World Tourism Organization (UNWTO) ranks Central America as the second-fastest growing tourism destination in the world over the period of 2000 – 2005.
+The United Nations World Tourism Organization (UNWTO) ranks Central America as the second-fastest growing tourism destination in the world.